Updated: June 14, 2018

 How do I know if my unit uses R22?

 If your home has an air conditioning system that was built before 2010, your AC will typically have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
-You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
-This nameplate is usually found on the outdoor condenser of your central air conditioning system.
-If you don’t find it, you can grab your user’s manual.
+You can check the type of refrigerant your system runs on by reading the appliance’s nameplate.
+This nameplate is normally found on the outdoor condenser of your central air conditioning system.
+If you can't find it, you can grab your user’s manual.
 Alternatively, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.

 Instead of Freon, use Puron